Austin Riley Preview, Player Props: Braves vs. Nationals

 Austin Riley At The Plate

-- Riley has had an RBI in 60 games this season (38.2%), including 24 multi-RBI outings (15.3%).
-He has also driven in three or more of his team's runs in nine contests.
+- Riley has had an RBI in 61 games this season (38.6%), including 24 multi-RBI outings (15.2%).
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.